Tariff Inspection & Incorporation Notice

 Moving companies are required to prepare an order for service on every shipment transported for an individual shipper.
 You are entitled to a copy of the order for service when it is prepared.

 The order for service is not a contract.
 Should your move be canceled or delayed or if you decide not to use the mover, you should promptly cancel the order.

 Should there be any change in the dates on which you and the mover agreed that your shipment will be picked up and delivered, or any change in the non-binding estimate, the mover may prepare a written change to the order for service.
 The written change should be attached to the order for service.
 You and the mover must sign the order for service.

 The bill of lading is the contract between you and the mover.
 The mover is required by law to prepare a bill of lading for every shipment it transports.
 The information on the bill of lading is required to be the same information shown on the order for service.
 The driver who loads your shipment must give you a copy of the bill of lading before loading your furniture.

+It is your responsibility to read the bill of landing before you accept it.
 The bill of lading requires the mover to provide the service you have requested, and you must pay the charges for the service.

+The bill of landing is an important document.
 Have it available until your shipment is delivered, all charges are paid and all claims, if any, are settled.